reem-sab/doc-sentinel-ai/README.md

 # 🤖 Doc-Sentinel AI: Agentic Documentation Governance

-**Doc-Sentinel AI** is a CI/CD-integrated solution designed to eliminate **Documentation Debt** while optimizing technical content for **AI Crawlability**.
-By leveraging **Google Gemini 1.5 Flash** and **GitHub Actions**, it provides a scalable "safety net" ensuring every code push is accurate for humans and high-performance for AI-driven RAG (Retrieval-Augmented Generation) systems.
+**Doc-Sentinel AI** is a CI/CD-integrated solution designed to eliminate **Documentation Debt**—the gap between rapid code deployment and accurate technical content—while optimizing for **AI Crawlability**.
+By leveraging **Google Gemini 2.0 Flash** and **GitHub Actions**, it provides a scalable "safety net" ensuring every code push is accurate for humans and high-performance for AI-driven RAG (Retrieval-Augmented Generation) systems.

+[Image of a software architecture diagram showing DocSentinel AI as a central hub with modules for Monitoring, Optimization, and AI-Readability Scoring]

 ---